OpenWIS/openwis-documentation/_rules2/2017-12-06-OpenWIS-Project-Governance.md

     - ‘**z**’ = patch release number.
 - Even number ‘Feature Releases’ (e.g. 4.**2**.0) will be stable releases intended for operational deployment; odd number ‘Feature Releases’ (e.g. 4.**1**.7) will be developer releases.
 The developer release allows new and experimental features to be exposed prior to their incorporation in a stable release.

-### Governance for Project deliverables and software releases
+### Governance for Project deliverables and releases
 - With guidance from the Technical Committee, the PMC will define the release mechanism, quality criteria and schedule pertinent to the project.
 - The PMC must agree the release quality criteria with the Steering Committee.
-- Steering Committee will hold PMC to account with respect to the release quality criteria.
+- Steering Committee will hold PMC to account with respect to the release quality criteria - either through review of each release, or by post-release audit.

-The governance of project delivery and software releases is described in [this flowchart]({{ "/assets/OpenWIS_Association_governance-project_operation_(software_release_cycle).pdf" | prepend: site.baseurl }}).
+The governance of project delivery and releases is described in [this flowchart]({{ "/assets/OpenWIS_Association_governance-project_operation_(software_release_cycle).pdf" | prepend: site.baseurl }}).